Derby City RLFC

-Derby City RLFC are an amateur rugby league club based in Derby, England.
-They were founded in 1990 and currently compete in the Midlands Rugby League Premier Division.
+Derby Elks RLFC are an amateur rugby league club based in Ilkeston, Derbyshire, England.
+They were founded in 1990 and currently compete in the Yorkshire Men's League Division 2.
 They have been ground sharing with Ilkeston RUFC at The Stute since 2014.

 History

 Derby City RLFC were founded in 1990 in the Blessington Carriage pub, Derby.
 Paul Crowe went on to become Derby's first coach and the first home games were played on the council pitch at Marketon Park.
 Early in its history the club nearly tasted success at St Ives, finishing a close second in the St Ives Sevens.
 Derby City went on to win the East Midlands Championship in season 1998/9 and in the summer of 1999 was invited to join the Northern Division of the fledgling Rugby League Conference.

 Season 2000 saw the addition of Rotherham Giants to the division which resulted in 20 – 0 and 4 – 30 losses and Derby managed only the double over Crewe all season.
 The team also suffered the indignity of being held scoreless on four outings against Chester and Manchester and a record low of only 90 points for the season.

 In 2001 John Beaman took over as head coach.
 Chester, Manchester and Rotherham still proved too tough to crack but cross Conference games against Sunderland and Kingston upon Thames together with old rivals Crewe were the highlights of the season despite providing the Wolves with their first ever double.
 The first serious work in schools began.

 The club moved to the Asterdale for season 2002 and for the first time had players competing for positions.
 City still suffered its record loss of 72 – 0 to Rotherham.
 The team did however progress in the play-offs that year beating Newcastle Knights 44 – 26.

 Dave Lawson took over as coach for the 2003 season.
 In 2003, with the expansion of the competition, Derby City moved to the North Midlands Division.
 Despite only three wins, Derby finally got the points against total below three hundred and finished with a difference of minus 87.
 The highlight of the season was the 38 – 30 defeat of Rotherham.

 2004 Results started to come for the open age team with doubles over Worksop and Hillsborough Hawks and a best ever 5 wins in a season and only a tiny negative points difference.
 Anslem Robinson became Derby City’s first full international when he was chosen to represent the West Indies and a highly successful festival was held for junior schools in the city.